abmanaf/Frontend-Quiz-App/README.md

 ### What I learned

-Learned more about working with refs and about accessibility.
-My first time working with typescript, wasn't easy but was fun.
+Learned more about working with REACT HOOKS.

 ## Author

 - Frontend Mentor - [@MarinaDur](https://www.frontendmentor.io/profile/MarinaDur)

+## Run

+- Type "npm run dev" in the terminal